-Frugal and easy peasy to make, Banana Loaf has the added benefit of using up very ripe bananas, no longer fit for eating uncooked.
+Frugal and easy peasy to make, this recipe has the added benefit of using up very ripe bananas, no longer fit for eating uncooked.
 Add in chocolate chips and melted chocolate on top and honestly, what more could you want from a bake?

 Here’s why I think you should give it a try: